DNA sequencer: Roche

 The 454 DNA sequencer was the first next-generation sequencer to become commercially successful.
 It was developed by 454 Life Sciences and purchased by Roche in 2007.
 454 utilizes the detection of pyrophosphate released by the DNA polymerase reaction when adding a nucleotide to the template strain.

-Roche currently manufactures two systems based on their pyrosequencing technology: the GS FLX+ and the GS Junior System.
+Roche manufactured two systems based on their pyrosequencing technology: the GS FLX+ and the GS Junior System.
 The GS FLX+ System promises read lengths of approximately 1000 base pairs while the GS Junior System promises 400 base pair reads.
 A predecessor to GS FLX+, the 454 GS FLX Titanium system was released in 2008, achieving an output of 0.7G of data per run, with 99.9% accuracy after quality filter, and a read length of up to 700bp.
 In 2009, Roche launched the GS Junior, a bench top version of the 454 sequencer with read length up to 400bp, and simplified library preparation and data processing.

 One of the advantages of 454 systems is their running speed.
 Manpower can be reduced with automation of library preparation and semi-automation of emulsion PCR.
 A disadvantage of the 454 system is that it is prone to errors when estimating the number of bases in a long string of identical nucleotides.
 This is referred to as a homopolymer error and occurs when there are 6 or more identical bases in row.
 Another disadvantage is that the price of reagents is relatively more expensive compared with other next-generation sequencers.

 In 2013 Roche announced that they would be shutting down development of 454 technology and phasing out 454 machines completely in 2016 when its technology became noncompetitive.